vanHeemstraSystems/learning-kubernetes-security/300/README.md

 ### 2. Build Docker Images

+**⚠️ IMPORTANT**: You must build the Docker images BEFORE deploying to Kubernetes, otherwise pods will fail with `ImagePullBackOff` errors.

 **Note**: If you use Podman instead of Docker, you have to start your machine first, like so:

 ```